inspiredlabs/cwb/README.md

 ### Memes

-We aim to create evangelists:
+We aim to create storys from `key-insight` to help evangelists:
 - Can we distill noteworthy examples of `aid pots see our shows...`?
   - `capacity building`
   - `train-the-trainer`
   - `performances`
 - Develop: `...unlikely they have access to the depth and range of our approach`
 - Develop: `...how our approach will reinvigorate their practice`
-- Develop:
+- Develop `key-insight` from the following:
 ```
 CWB is changing the landscape of how we treat children.

 Once someone understands play is actually more effective
 in supporting learning, they carry this practice forward forever...

 See the paradigm shift we are creating with
 UNICEF, OXFAM Case Studies
 ```